ColOfAbRiX/crunchy-math/README.md

  - Deepen the knowledge of the Java Language as before this I did only few small programs
  - Learn some math libraries from Apache Common and Apfloat
  - Getting exposed to numerical analysis to solve some problems
+ - Learn a bit about Open Source Licenses

 Sample code
 ---